-Other types of treatments for kidney cancer
+Other local treatments for kidney cancer

 While surgery is the main treatment for kidney cancers that can be removed, some people are too sick to have surgery.
 Sometimes other methods can be used to destroy kidney tumors.
-But there is much less information on how well these methods work over the long term and so they are not yet considered a standard treatment.
+But there is much less information on how well these methods work over the long term, so they are not yet considered a standard treatment.

 This treatment uses extreme cold to destroy the tumor.
 A hollow probe (needle) is put into the tumor either through the skin or during laparoscopic surgery.
 Very cold gases are passed through the probe, creating an ice ball that kills the tumor.